SCTOMP: Spatially Constrained Time-Optimal Motion Planning: SOLUTION APPROACH

-To ensure planning capabilities within highly non-convex and complex environments, we concatenate multiple PH curves into \emph{PH splines}.
-When doing so, it is required to ensure that the parametric functions -- $\sigma(\xi),\text{R}(\xi),\bm{\omega}(\xi)$ -- remain sufficiently often continuously differentiable.
-Out of all three, the angular velocity is the one with a lowest degree of $n-1$.
-For compliance with second order optimization methods, the parametric functions need to be $C^2$, equivalent to a minimum order of $n=4$ or a curve of degree $9$, also referred as \emph{nonics}.
+To ensure planning capabilities within highly non-convex and complex environments, we concatenate multiple PH curves into a \emph{PH spline}.
+As mentioned before, the PH spline is not a geometric reference, but a parametric path that encodes the geometric properties of the environment into the spatially transformed system dynamics~\eqref{eq:nonlinear_sys_param}.
+Thus, as proven in the upcoming Section~\ref{sec:planar_example}, it has no influence on the time-optimality of the computed trajectory.
+However, when choosing the PH spline the requirements are twofold: First, the parametric functions -- $\sigma(\xi),\text{R}(\xi),\bm{\omega}(\xi)$ -- need to remain sufficiently often continuously differentiable, and second, it must be located within the obstacle-free space.

-Aside from being continuous, the PH spline also needs to be collision-free.
-For this purpose, without loss of generality, we perform a convex decomposition of the free space, i.e., $\Omega = \cup_{k=1}^m\,\mathcal{P}_{k}$, where $m$ refers to the number of spline segments.
-Consequently, we can guarantee the integrity of the spatial bounds by leveraging the Convex Hull property and ensuring that the control points of each segment of the spline stay encompassed inside the associated convex set.
-These control points can readily be obtained from a function $q\,:\,\mathbb{R}^3\times\mathbb{R}^{n_\zeta}\mapsto\mathbb{R}^{2m(n+1)}$ that takes the starting location of the spline $\bm{p_0}\in\mathbb{R}^3$ and the PH coefficients as inputs.
-For the respective analytical expressions check \cite{farouki2008pythagorean} (for cubics to septics) or \cite{arrizabalaga2022spatial} (eq.
-17, for nonics).
+For this purpose, \cite{arrizabalaga2022spatial} reduces the amount of free PH coefficients according to the continuity conditions, and subsequently, tailors the shape of the PH spline based on a desired criterion by solving an optimization problem on the remaining coefficients.
+To ensure the integrity of the spatial bounds it performs a convex decomposition of the free space $\Omega$ and constraints the control points of each segment of the PH spline to be encompassed inside the associated convex set.
+These control points can readily be obtained from a function that takes the starting location of the spline and the PH coefficients as inputs \cite{farouki2008pythagorean}.
+However, given that the coefficients relate to the hodograph, these constraints, as well as the cost function, are highly nonlinear and nonconvex, resulting in a large and numerically involved nonlinear program.